thechamppc/Detection-Of-Phishing-Websites-From-Urls-Using-IBM-Watson-Cloud/README.md

   -Easily identifies trends and patterns in phishing sites -Continuous Development
   -Completely Automated
-  -Quickly Determines Malicious Sites as it has a lot of training -Can be Integrated anywhere with online deployment -Efficient
+  -Quickly Determines Malicious Sites
+  -Can be Integrated anywhere with online deployment -Efficient'
+  -Online payment processes become secure

 ### Disadvantages
   -Data Acquisition
   -Takes a lot of time to train models
+  -Efficiency is dependent upon the data acquired -Model checks the URLs for only a fixed set of features.
+With technological advances, phishing URLs are also changing appearances.
-  -Efficiency is dependent upon the qualify Data acquired -Prone to error as Phishing tactics change regularly -Consumes a lot of CPU,GPU and TPU power to train models
+  -Consumes a lot of CPU, GPU and TPU power to train models

 ## Applications

-It has a wide range of application not just in terms of phishing detection but the technique used in it which is logistic regression
+It has a wide range of applications.
+Some of which are -

-But first let's talk about phishing:

-  -It can be used as generic checker if any someone is not sure about a website while entering personal information -It can be shipped compacted and converted into an extension which can then be used by web browsers to quickly detect and alert the user instead of user check manually
+  -It can be used as generic checker if any someone is not sure about a website while entering personal information.
+  -It can converted into an extension which can then be used by web browsers to quickly detect and alert the user in case of a phishing website.
-  -Can be integrated into antiviruses and firewalls to avoid and block such websites from accessing information.
+  -Can be integrated with antiviruses and firewalls to avoid and block such websites from accessing information.

-Uses of the technique logistic Regression include :
-  -Text analytics
-  -Simulations
-  -Descriptive Statistics
-  -Credit scoring
-  -Gaming
+  -The solution can be applied in the e-banking and payment sector.
+  -The solution can detect fraud URLs imitating official government websites.
+  -The solution can also be applied to create a more extensive database for identifying phishing URLs.

 ## Future scope

-This application has a lot of improvements that can be made in the future as we have only used on of the many techniques that can be used with a variety of combinations to achieve the desired and more accurate results.
-Hence this project has a lot of future scope with neural networks and more vast data sets as Phishing tactics and techniques are constantly changing so we require a continuous improvement model to keep this application upto date in the future making space for further improvement.
+The current model checks the URLs for only a few set of features.
+With continued effort, we can train the model for more features.
+The model itself is not perfectly accurate.
+By increasing its accuracy we can further improve it.